japonte21/personal-website/README.md

-# personal-wesbite
+# Personal Wesbite
-Creating my own personal website using HTML/CSS for WSO Training
+Using HTML/CSS to create my own personal website as a part of WSO Training